Fresh Express salads have been involved in multiple contamination incidents, leading to recalls and serious health concerns.

 Fresh Express Salad Recalled for Listeria Contamination

-According to the FDA, Fresh Express recalled dozens of varieties of its branded and private label fresh express bagged salads produced at the company’s Streamwood, Illinois facility because the product has the potential to be contaminated with Listeria monocytogenes [1].
+According to the FDA, Fresh Express recalled dozens of varieties of its branded and private label fresh express bagged salads produced at the company’s Streamwood, Illinois facility because the product could be contaminated with Listeria monocytogenes [1].

 In December 2021, Fresh Express recalled dozens of varieties of their branded and private-label bagged salads due to potential contamination with Listeria monocytogenes.
-The recall affected the Northeast and Midwest regions of the U.S., along with Canadian retailers.
+The recall affected the U.S.’s Northeast and Midwest regions and Canadian retailers.

-The Michigan Department of Agriculture identified the issue through a random sample of Fresh Express Sweet Hearts Salad Mix.
+The Michigan Department of Agriculture identified the issue through a random Fresh Express Sweet Hearts Salad Mix sample.
 The U.S. Centers for Disease Control and Prevention (CDC) has since reported ten related illnesses dating back to 2016.

 Recalled Products: